isc-projects/kea/doc/sphinx/arm/intro.rst

 This guide covers Kea version |release|.

-For information about supported platforms see <insert reference>.
+For information about supported platforms see :ref:`platforms`.

+.. include:: platforms.rst

 .. _kea_software: